gonza7aav/scraping-passenger-list/README.en.md

 npm run get-arrivals -- [-r | --retry]
 ```

 This search for the arrivals of ships in `ships.error.csv`.
-The results will appended to `arrivals.csv`.
-Same logic for others commands.
+The results will be appended to `arrivals.csv`.
+Same logic for other commands.

 ### 🔣 Querying the database